 Meet the Whelan Lab

-Sean P. J. Whelan, Ph.D., is the Chair of the Department of Molecular Microbiology and the Marvin A. Brennecke Distinguished Professor, at Washington University School of Medicine in St. Louis.
+Sean P. J. Whelan, Ph.D., is the Head of the Department of Molecular Microbiology and the Marvin A. Brennecke Distinguished Professor, at Washington University School of Medicine in St. Louis.
 Dr. Whelan received his B.Sc. degree in Microbiology and Biochemistry, from the University of Birmingham, and a Ph.D. in Molecular Virology from the University of Reading.
 Following post-doctoral training at the University of Alabama at Birmingham he started his own laboratory at Harvard Medical School and in 2011 was promoted to the rank of Professor.
 Whelan is an internationally renowned expert on non-segmented negative-sense RNA viruses.
 He joined Washington University in Saint Louis in 2020 in his current role as Chair.
 He is a member of the American Academy of Microbiology, an Editor of Fields Virology, Virology, PLoS Pathogens and serves on the editorial board of Journal of Virology.
 He pioneered reverse genetic approaches to manipulate the genome of vesicular stomatitis virus - this work led to the field domesticating the virus as a vaccine vector and oncolytic agent and one licensed human vaccine against Ebola has been developed using this technology.
 Whelan’s group used this genetic system to develop biosafety level 2 reporter viruses against 80 viral pathogens including several biosafety level 3 and 4 emerging viruses.
 Using those viruses, his laboratory identified the cellular receptors for Ebola, Lassa, and Lujo viruses and for the endogenous human retrovirus, HERV-K. Whelan’s group also pioneered structural studies of the replication machinery of non-segmented negative-strand RNA viruses using negative-stain electron microscopy and electron cyro microsopy – where he solved the atomic structures of vesicular stomatitis virus and rabies virus polymerases.
 Most recently Whelan’s group has built upon the VSV platform approach developing a BSL2 reporter of SARS-CoV-2 entry and neutralization by antibodies and receptors.
 Whelan’s group has advanced this VSV-SARS-CoV-2 vector as a vaccine for SARS-CoV-2 demonstrating efficacy in animal models of disease.

 Deborah is a Ph.D. student in Parasite-Host Relationship Biology in Brazil, where she is from, originally.
 She got her bachelor's degree in Biotechnology from Federal University of Goiás, then she started her master's at the same University, studying aspects of human Adenovirus infection in immunocompromised patients submitted to stem-cell transplantation.
 Deborah joined the Whelan lab in 2022 to work with a vaccine platform using VSV encoding spike protein from ancestral Coronavirus to generate cross-reactive responses against Sarbecoviruses and Merbecoviruses as part of her doctoral thesis.
 Outside the lab, Deborah enjoys cooking and exploring Saint Louis.